gycggd/leaf-classification/README.md

 The numerical model is just a neural network that have 1 hidden layer.

-The result of this model as following:
+The result of this model as following, works well:

 ![Result of numerical model](https://github.com/gycggd/leaf-classification/blob/master/web_pics/stat_numerical.png?raw=true "Stat of numerical model")